glene22/GEE/README.md

 * Cloud and rock masking thresholds follow Moussavi (2020)
 * Increase `testnumber` to process a different image from the filtered collection

-## 6. License

-This repository is provided under the MIT License.
-See `LICENSE` file for details.

----

-For questions or contributions, please open an issue or pull request.